“What has been your best travel experience?”

 - 1 Manang Coffee (rice kernels fried in butter mixed with a spoonful of instant coffee crystals and raksi, the local moonshine).
 To be tried once and only once.

-Preparation of the Himalayan Trekking Stew
+Preparation of the Himalayan Trekking Experience

 In a slow-building climb, make your way on foot towards Thorong La pass along millennia-old foot-worn trading paths where nature’s kindness doesn’t extend to motorized transport.
 You can trust that anything resembling civilization (housing, food, drink) has found itself there on the backs of mules, human porters, or both.